imagekit-developer/imagekit-netlify/README.md

 - Add the above web proxy origin as the URL endpoint by following [these steps](https://imagekit.io/docs/integration/connect-external-storage#creating-a-new-url-endpoint).

-After following the above steps, you will have the Imagekit URL endpoint.
+After following the above steps, you will have the ImageKit URL endpoint.

 ```
 https://ik.imagekit.io/{imagekit_id}/{origin_identifier}
 ```

-## Integrating the Imagekit plugin
+## Setup ImageKit Netlify plugin

 Currently you can integrate plugin with the help of [file-based installation](https://docs.netlify.com/integrations/build-plugins/#file-based-installation).